DID YOU KNOW YOU CAN CUT YOUR GROCERY BILL IN HALF BY IMPLEMENTING THESE 20 PAINLESS STEPS?

 Don’t be afraid to buy generic brands when shopping.
 Most people automatically reach for the trusted name brand products.
 But what they might not know is that the generic brand is (usually) just as good and is sometimes as low as half the price, or less, than the name brand.

 I have been able to keep our grocery bill low by buying generic brands for most of our food products.
 (Though there ARE a couple of generic-brand items that really don’t taste as good… but you’ll learn as you experiment with it.)

 9. FREEZE FRESH HERBS

-When I buy fresh herbs I likely won’t use the whole bundle up in one go, so rather than letting the rest sit in the fridge and go bad, I freeze it.
+When I buy fresh herbs I likely won’t use the whole bundle up in one go, so rather than letting the rest sit in the fridge and go bad, I freeze them.

 10. GROW YOUR OWN HERBS

 If you want the freshest of fresh herbs for cheap, all you have to do is grow your own.